OctopusDeploy/blog/blog/2018-05/octopus-release-2018.5.md

 One of the problems with our initial implementation of **Azure Web App** Targets was that there was no easy path to create them as needed.
 You could easily create the Azure Web App, but Octopus required manual steps to represent them in Octopus.

-Now you can create those new **PaaS targets** as easily as Azure resources, using our new built-in Powershell Cmdlets.
+Now you can create those new **PaaS targets** as easily as Azure resources, using our new built-in PowerShell Cmdlets.

 The initial release of these cmdlets will allow you to create **Azure Accounts** for all the new Azure targets, and be able to delete those targets too.